gems2004/Movies-App/README.md

 1. Clone the repository.
 2. Install the dependencies using `npm install`.
-3. Run the development server using `npm start`.
+3. Run the development server using `npm run dev`.

 ## Features
 - Browse and search for movies and series.